Kambiel5/Logger-26/PRIVACY_iOS.md

 Logger 26 does not collect, store, or share any personal data.
-All credentials are stored locally on the device using Secure Enclave.(Zero Knowladge Policy)
+All credentials are stored locally on the device using Secure Enclave.
+(Zero Knowledge Policy)